Qualified Mortgage (QM) Rules Explained

 Is there still a 43% DTI limit for Qualified Mortgages?

-No. The original 43% DTI cap under the General QM rule was replaced by a price-based approach effective October 1, 2022.
+The CFPB's price-based General QM standard became mandatory on March 1, 2021, replacing the original 43% DTI threshold (12 CFR 1026.43(e)(2)).
+The Temporary GSE QM category, which had provided a separate QM pathway based on GSE automated underwriting approval, expired on October 1, 2022.
 Under the revised rule, there is no specific DTI ceiling.
 Lenders must still verify and consider the borrower's DTI as part of the ability-to-repay analysis, but the QM determination is based on the loan's APR relative to APOR, not on a DTI threshold.

 What is the difference between safe harbor and rebuttable presumption?